evader1337/opentracing-blog/article/post.md

 ![alt text](images/jaegertrace.jpg "Sample trace")

 ### Running Zipkin
-If you've choosen to use Zipkin instead of Jaeger, Zipkin can also be run inside Docker:
+If you have choosen to use Zipkin instead of Jaeger, Zipkin can also be run inside Docker:
 ```
 docker run -d -p 9411:9411 openzipkin/zipkin
 ```

-Zipkin GUI is now accessible on [http://localhost:9411](http://localhost:9411).
-The interface is very simillar to the Jaeger with the difference being in Zipkin supporting saving traces.
+Zipkin GUI is accessible on [http://localhost:9411](http://localhost:9411).
+The interface is very simillar to the Jaeger with the difference being in Zipkin supporting saving traces and not supporting comparing them.
 The entry screen looks like this:

 ![alt text](images/emptysearchzipkin.jpg "Search tab in Jaeger GUI")

-We can not test Zipkin yet, due to not having any data (Zipkin does not store its own traces).
+We can not test Zipkin yet due to not having any data (Zipkin does not store its own traces).

 ## Starting project structure
 Before diving deeper, let us explain our starting project.